DEV3L/ephraim-designs/ephraim-designs/docs/index.md

-# Hello World
+# Welcome to Ephraim Designs

+<div class="tagline">"Faith in Every Stroke"</div>

-Welcome to your MkDocs site!
+Welcome to EPHRAIM DESIGNS, where faith meets artistry...